malathipandiaraj2205/sql_syllabus/README.md

 SELECT

 The SELECT command in SQL is used to retrieve data from one or more tables in a database.
+It allows you to select specific columns or all columns and can be combined with clauses like WHERE, ORDER BY, and GROUP BY to filter, sort, and organize the retrieved data.

 Syntax